• Features

 IHS Climate in Context: New Scholarship on Climate, Plague, and the Medieval World

-IHS Climate in Context – Book Roundtable on The Death of Nature: Women, Ecology, and the Scientific Revolution, Carolyn Merchant (1980)
+IHS Climate in Context Roundtable Book Review: The Death of Nature: Women, Ecology, and the Scientific Revolution (1980) by Carolyn Merchant

-IHS Climate in Context – Climate, Migration, and Plague in the Early Modern Ottoman Empire
+IHS Climate in Context Talk: Climate, Migration, and Plague in the Early Modern Ottoman Empire

 IHS Climate in Context: How Do Pandemics End?
 History Suggests Diseases Fade But Are Almost Never Truly Gone